Tongan government confirms three deaths in ‘unprecedented disaster’

 “A lot of the infrastructure is above ground; that has probably been completely destroyed.”

-South Pacific Animal Welfare (Spaw), which worked with Ms Glover in her bid to rescue dogs in Tonga, said the news of her death was “heart-breaking”.
+South Pacific Animal Welfare, which worked with Ms Glover helping to rescue dogs in Tonga, said the news of her death was “heart-breaking”.

 -AAP